leaningtech/labs/sites/browserpod/src/content/docs/14-reference/00-BrowserPod/03-createDirectory.md

 ## Returns

-`createDirectory` returns a [Promise] which is resolved when the operation has succeded.
+`createDirectory` returns a [Promise] which is resolved when the operation has succeeded.
 If the directory could not be created, the [Promise] will be rejected.

 [Promise]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise